exercism/elm/exercises/concept/bettys-bike-shop/.meta/design.md

 ## Concepts

+- `bascics-2`: Know the basics of Elm programming.

+## Prequisites

 - `basics-1`: Know the basic syntax of an Elm file.

-## Prequisites

-There are no prerequisites.

 ## Analyzer

 This exercise could benefit from the following rules added to the the [analyzer][analyzer]:

+- Verify that functions have type annotations.
 - Verify that the whitespace adheres to community defaults.
-- Verify that functions are re-used in other functions.

 [analyzer]: https://github.com/exercism/elm-analyzer